odea-project/qAlgorithms/README.md

 We provide insight into the individual steps that led to a feature throug the use of quality scores.
-Every score preserves information on one of the concrete steps that are necessary to transform a file into the chosen output.
-Every step is programmed with as little dependence on the preceding ones as possible and expressed as a singular method in the source code.
+Every score preserves information on one of the concrete steps that are necessary to transform a series of mass spectra into a feature list.
+Every step is programmed to be clearly separated in the source code, with the relevant procedures being as independent from each other as possible.
 This makes it more feasible for a C++ literate user to understand the specifics of how a result came to be.

 We are licensed under GPL-3, which means that there is no risk of you being unable to use `qAlgorithms`